 "I have wanted a travel trailer for a while, and I was considering a larger Winnebago Micro Minnie or something like an R-Pod.
 I even visited a couple dealers but dreaded another monthly payment.
 The RTTC Grizzly was the perfect answer.
 What was going to be my down payment would just about pay for the whole trailer." <more>

 One woman.
 One dog.
 One tiny camper . . . together for six thousand miles.
 The result?
 "My confidence restored!" says the woman.
 In late summer in 2018, Texas resident Nancy Rushefsky took off for a 6,000-mile jaunt with her dog Mayla and her Rustic Trail Teardrop Papa Bear camper, gone for five and a half weeks for an epic solo journey. <more>

 Last year in June of 2018, Bob and Dian took an "epic cross country trip," in their words.
-It wasn't their first time across the country because in 2002 they had driven from California to Ohio in two cars with their young sons and three dogs, staying in motels as they moved--one of those epic migrations most folks have endured at least once if they've accumulated enough years.
-Think forward to last year, sixteen years later, just the two of them traveling in one car: "no kids, our dog Zoey, and bringing our bed with us in the form of a teardrop." <more>
+It wasn't their first time across the country because in 2002 they had driven from California to Ohio in two cars with their young sons and three dogs, staying in motels as they moved--one of those epic migrations most folks have endured at least once.
+Think forward to last year, sixteen years later, just the two of them traveling: "no kids, our dog Zoey, and bringing our bed with us in the form of a teardrop." <more>

 (Note: As the content for Green Goddess Glamping evolves, sometimes content focus will dictate that some articles will be posted on a specific Facebook group but not on others.
 For instance, a specialized utilitent article may not be posted on a campfire cooking page.
 The best way to ensure that you are receiving all articles is to subscribe to follow this blog by email notifications.)